patclaffey/patclaffey.github.io/_posts/2015-5-10-posting_first_blog.md

 The most frustrating aspect was setting up Jeckyl on my Windows PC.
 Jeckyl is the software that is required to pre-view blogs on the local machine before publishing to the web.
 My best discovery was installing the Jeckyl Now Blogging application written by Barry Clark.
-Barry's Jeckyl Now is like WordPress for GitHub - its the perfect starting point for GitHub blogging.
+Barry''s Jeckyl Now is like WordPress for GitHub - its the perfect starting point for GitHub blogging.
 I like to simplicity of the blogging work-flow such as using text files and MarkDown syntax.
 Once all the required software is installed I think that this will be a productive and fun way to blog.